mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

 greenIndicator = 'Fluo5f';
 redIndicator = 'Alexa594';
 ```
 The names of most of these parameters are self-explanatory.
 The green and red indicators are calcium indicator types named based on the light wavelength they emit.
 Next we define animal metadata.
 The reason to have this type of data separate is that multiple slices can be obtained from the same animal and used in separate imaging/recording sessions.
-The animal metadata is defined in the code snippet below:
+The animal metadata are defined in the code snippet below:
 ```matlab
 animalID = 'm1';
 ageInDays = 100;